ItsMeijers/Lambdabox/README.md

 # Lambdabox

+__This library is heavily under construction, including the readme which is now more of a design document!__

 _Lambdabox provides a generic embedded domain specific language (EDSL) in Haskell, for algorithmic trading (also known as blackbox trading) of cryptocurrencies on multiple exchanges._